Search

 The Indian government has taken a number of steps to encourage skill development, such as Skill India, also known as the National Skills Development Mission of India.
 It was introduced by Prime Minister Narendra Modi in July 2015 and aimed to train over 30 crore people in India in various skills by the year 2022.
 The government has taught nearly 10 million young people under its flagship Pradhan Mantri Kaushal Vikas Yojana (PMKVY) programme.

-The Role of Corporate Social Responsibility (CSR) in Skills Development
+The Role of CSR in India through Skills Development

 Given the enormous job of reaching the livelihood goal and preserving the mission’s quality and sustainability, both private and public sector businesses have enough opportunities to participate and influence through their Corporate Social Responsibility (CSR) programme.